Saved posts manager

 Search by remembered context, not only exact URLs.

-Turn saved posts into a collection when others need the same context.
+Turn saved posts into a collection or Space when they need the same context.

 FAQ